viv-garot/tf-custom-plugin-mavidser-kitchen/README.md

-# tf-custom-plugin
+# tf-custom-plugin-mavidser-kitchen

 ## Description
-* Learn how to run locally a custom plugin. ([terraform-linux-plugin](https://github.com/mavidser/terraform-provider-linux) from mavidser)
+* Learn how to run locally a custom plugin ([terraform-linux-plugin](https://github.com/mavidser/terraform-provider-linux) from mavidser) with kitchen-test
-* Test it with kitchen-terraform

 ## Pre-requirements